Marisha Ray: Critical Role Productions

 After becoming hugely successful, the Critical Role cast left the Geek & Sundry network in early 2019 and set up their own company called Critical Role Productions.
 Ray became the creative director for the company.
 In February 2019, Critical Role began to air on its own channel and was no longer broadcast by Geek & Sundry.
 Soon after, Critical Role Productions aimed to raise $750,000 on Kickstarter to create an animated series of their first campaign, but ended up raising over $11 million.
 In November 2019, Amazon Prime Video announced that they had acquired the streaming rights to this animated series, now titled The Legend of Vox Machina; Ray reprised her role as Keyleth.
 Ahead of the series premiere in January 2022, Amazon renewed the series for a second season which premiered in January 2023.
 On October 6, 2022, Amazon renewed the series for a third season.
 The third campaign of the web series began airing in 2021, with Ray as the multiclassed warlock/sorcerer Laudna.

 Madison Durham, for Polygon in February 2022, commented that "Ray has been instrumental in making Critical Role into the sprawling multimedia company that it is today, contributing as the creative lead for shows like All Work No Play, Exandria Unlimited, and more.
 In interviews and media appearances, the persona she presents behind the scenes is distinctly different from Keyleth's brand of awkward deference.
 Ray appears to command the room, regularly making difficult decisions that impact the entire organization".

 A Familiar Problem, a one-page RPG co-written by Ray and Grant Howitt, was released in June 2022; it was published by the Critical Role Productions imprint Darrington Press.
 Also in June 2022, Critical Role Productions launched a new record label, Scanlan Shorthalt Music, to release original music inspired by Critical Role and the Exandria setting.
 Along with the label announcement, they released their first album titled Welcome to Tal'Dorei.
 The new project is led by Ray and Senior Producer Maxwell James.
 In November 2022, the label released a second album titled Welcome to Wildemount.

 Personal life

-Ray began dating fellow voice actor and Critical Role co-star Matthew Mercer in 2011, and they were engaged in 2016 before marrying on October 21, 2017.
-They reside in Los Angeles and have a pet corgi named Omar.
+Ray began dating fellow voice actor and Critical Role co-star Matthew Mercer in 2011.
+They were engaged in 2016 and married on October 21, 2017.
+They reside in Los Angeles with their pet corgi, Omar.

-Ray took part in the charity boxing event Creator Clash 2 on April 15, 2023, losing to Haley Sharpe by unanimous decision.
+Ray participated in the charity boxing event Creator Clash 2 on April 15, 2023, losing to Haley Sharpe by unanimous decision.